simplybusiness/Kiln/README.md

 # Kiln
 ![](https://github.com/simplybusiness/kiln/workflows/CI/badge.svg)

-Kiln is a collection of dockerised application security tools, with some special sauce to collect the output and send it to an Apache Kafka cluster.
-This data can then be analysed and used to perform Slack notification, raise items on a team's backlog, or determine trends in security findings, among other things.
+Kiln is a collection of dockerised application security tools, a validating HTTP proxy to forward the tool output to an Apache Kafka cluster and a collection of connectors to consume data from the Apache Kafka cluster and perform tasks like Slack notifications, raising items on a team's backlog, or determine trends in security findings.

+The main goal of Kiln is to make security tools easy for teams to adopt while also gathering useful data for a security team.

 ## Architecture
 Kiln is architected as a modular, event sourcing system with only two required components: the Kiln Data Collector and an Apache Kafka cluster.
 When you run a Kiln Security Sncanner, the tool output is send to the data-collector, which acts as a data validation point and HTTP interface to the Apache Kafka cluster.
 The data-collector then inserts the tool output and some additional metadata into a Kafka topic.
 For an introduction to Event Sourcing, checkout https://dev.to/barryosull/event-sourcing-what-it-is-and-why-its-awesome.